Raadwal/custom-join/TO-DO.md

 # TO-DO

 ## Validator
-- Check if input files conform to the rfc4180 (mirror)
+- Check if input files conform to the rfc4180

 ## Joining csv file
 ### Idea: